idev-co/stv-dumpster/README.md

 ## stv-dumpster
 This script allows players to search any dumpster in the game to acquire items that they find.
-This is easily modifyable and can have the potential to be a good resource
+This is easily modifiable and can have the potential to be a good resource

 ### Features
 * Search any dumpster in the city